 Travis Chi Wing Lau is a doctoral candidate at the University of Pennsylvania Department of English.
 His research interests include eighteenth and nineteenth-century British literature, the history of medicine, and disability studies.
 His academic writing has been published inJournal of Homosexuality, Romantic Circles, and English Language Notes.
 His creative writing has appeared in Atomic, Feminine Inquiry, Wordgathering, Assaracus, Rogue Agent, andQDA: A Queer Disability Anthology.

 Rhiannon Thorne is an associate interviewer for Up the Staircase Quarterly.
-Additionally, she works as the managing editor of cahoodaloodaling, as Interviews/Reviews Editor for New Delta Review, and as the president of Tandem Reader Awards.
+Additionally, she works as the managing editor of cahoodaloodaling, and as the president of Tandem Reader Awards.
 A 2016 BinderCon LA Scholarship recipient, Rhiannon’s poetry has been published in Black Warrior Review, Manchester Review, The Pedestal Magazine, and The Doctor T. J. Eckleburg Review, among others.

 Jennifer Martelli’s debut poetry collection, The UncannyValley, was published in 2016 by Big Table Publishing Company.
 She is also the author of the chapbook, Apostrophe and the chapbook, After Bird, from Grey Book Press.
 Her work has appeared in Thrush, [Pank], Glass Poetry Journal, The Heavy Feather Review, and TinderboxPoetry Journal.
 Jennifer Martelli has been nominated for Pushcart and Best of the Net Prizes and is the recipient of the Massachusetts Cultural Council Grant in Poetry.
 She is the co-curator for MER VOX Folio.